• Skip to main content

 -To serve, place the meat and veggies over buttered egg noodles, (or an accompaniment of your choice) and ladle with the juice.

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Until we eat again, I hope you have a delicious day!!
+Until we eat again, I hope you have a delicious day!

 Custom Renee Signature

-More Internationally Inspired Recipes
+More Ethnic Inspired Recipes

-• A slice of German Sunken Apple Cake on a pretty plate with a fork.
+• A large serving of cheesy lasagna on a white plate with a fork.

 Reader Interactions